Simulation of electric vehicle movement

 Conclusion:

-This example demonstrates a simulation of the motion of an electric car.
-It accelerates to a certain steady-state speed and is prevented from accelerating further by air resistance.
-The acceleration time to 100 km/h and the maximum speed of the electric car were calculated.
+This example demonstrates the simulation of the movement of an electric vehicle.
+He accelerates to a certain steady speed, but the force of air resistance does not allow him to accelerate further.
+The acceleration time to 100 km/h and the maximum speed of the electric vehicle were calculated.